 This question is harder to answer.
 Both Apple and Google are well aware of the features the other has, and they poach many features from each other all the time.
 Rather than spend time mired in minutia, we’ll say that both operating systems let you do most things pretty well.

 We will note that Google has a habit of announcing exciting things, developing them for a while, and then dropping them.
 It’s not as if Apple doesn’t drop support for features over time either, but recent examples like Stadia might give some people pause.

 Regarding raw numbers, Android has far more apps available than iOS.
 The Google Play Store has around 2.65 million apps (Statista), while the Apple App Store has approximately two million (Apple).
 There are some apps that are Android exclusives and others that are only for iOS, but in general, you can find comparable apps for both platforms.
 You’ll probably be fine on either platform if apps are your primary concern as a consumer.
-That is unless you happen to use certain brands of earbuds (again, looking at you, Samsung).

 But if you are a developer, the Apple App Store might be less friendly to you than the Google Play Store.
 As a result, some apps might be more expensive on iPhones than on Android devices for consumers.

 The “OS” in iOS stands for “operating system,” but the “i” is a bit murkier.
 These days Apple claims it means “iPhone Operating System.”